dhaniram-kshirsagar/form-factory/README.md

-# 🏭 Foam Factory Data Intelligence
+# 🏭 Churn Data Intelligence

 ### How to run it on your own machine 🪟